Performance: carton of eggs

 Date

 A dozen eggs sit within an incubator, lifted from the shelves of a supermarket.
 One is fertile.
-To what extent do we, as consumers, hold any awareness of food production?
-The last chain of the supply line is all that remains visible to the consumer—producing terminal goods that fail to leave traces of their creation.
-This is new phenomena: ‘the voice of the current somnambulism’.
+The last chain of the supply line is all that remains visible to the consumer, producing terminal goods that forego traces of their creation.
+This phenomenon is new: ‘the voice of the current somnambulism’.

 In exhibiting the work, consider a month-long performance: the egg sits, embryonic.
 At the end of this process, a chick may (or may not) hatch.
 The sculpture becomes thereafter charged with duration, and an inclination towards bioart.